Importation of Veterinary Biologics - Overview

 Commercial Import Permits

 Commercial import permits are only issued by the CFIA-CCVB (Ottawa) for products which are registered/licensed for use in Canada.
-For a list of veterinary biological products licensed for use in Canada (please note that this list is updated annually).
+For a list of veterinary biological products licensed for use in Canada (please note that this list is updated monthly).

 The commercial import permit(s) for the product are issued only to the importer or importers, designated by the manufacturer.
-Once the initial product review is completed and the product is licensed/registered in Canada, subsequent renewal of the import permit does not require the above in-depth review of the product file however the manufacturer must submit data for on-going review to CFIA-CCVB, to support any significant changes to the production outline, label claims, designated importer, etc. and also must report any suspected adverse events associated with the use of the product (post market surveillance).
+Once the initial product review is completed and the product is licensed/registered in Canada, subsequent renewal of the import permit does not require the above in-depth review of the product file however the manufacturer must submit data for on-going review to CFIA-CCVB, to support any significant changes to the production outline, label claims, designated importer, etc. and also must report any suspected adverse events associated with the use of the product (post-market surveillance).
 In addition to the initial premises inspections, Canadian importers and foreign manufacturers are subject to subsequent periodic facility inspections by CFIA veterinary inspectors.
 The inspection frequency is determined by program requirements.

 Frequently, the designated Canadian commercial importer is a subsidiary of the manufacturer located in Canada.
 They usually provide distribution, marketing and technical support to customers in Canada and may act as the regulatory affairs contact with the CFIA on behalf of the manufacturer for reporting suspect adverse events, product recalls and market withdrawal.
 A manufacturer may designate more than one importer and in this case each importer is subject to inspection and must pay for and be issued an import permit.
 Product must be shipped directly from the manufacturer to the designated importer.
 The importer is subject to inspection and is responsible for complying with all conditions stipulated on the import permit as well as the regulatory requirements related to veterinary biologics in the Health of Animals Act and Regulations.